 The operation:

-The Violin Connection of Southern Africa is a one-man operation.
-All buying and selling, communications, updating of the site, all photography and editing, and the writing of all texts are done by one person – Johan Grobbelaar (me).
+The Violin Connection of Southern Africa was founded by Johan Grobbelaar, who remains the main authority in all its operations.
+All buying and selling, communications, updating of the site, all photography and editing, and the writing of all texts and commentaries are done by Johan Grobbelaar.

 back to top